-Neurosurgery Research Programs
+Neurosurgery Research Programs and Laboratories

 Our lab focuses on how inflammatory responses after brain injury may affect neurological recovery.
 We utilize translational approaches to understand molecular mechanisms underlying functional recovery.
 Molecular events are modified in mice using either transgenic models or novel small molecule compounds, and then we evaluate the effects on functional recovery as well as on cellular and molecular responses.